Don Winslow: Trump's War on Drugs Is Catastrophically Wrong

 Trump and Sessions are tough on gangs that wield guns, but not so much on those who push guns on the American public.
 The National Rifle Association donated over $30 million to Trump’s campaign, and he promised, among other things, to end “gun-free zones.”
 The attorney general has an A+ rating (along with $35,750 in Senate campaign contributions) from the NRA and has voted against background checks on buyers at gun shows.

 My most recent novel, The Force, deals with the New York Police Department’s struggle against drugs and guns.
 My research shows that most of the weapons used in gang violence originate in states that have weak gun laws and unrestricted gun shows.
-From there, buyers ship weapons up the "Iron Pipeline" of Interstate 95 and its connecting highways, to cities such as Chicago, Baltimore, and Washington, DC; guns that police forces are desperate to get off their streets; guns that kill gang members, innocent bystanders, and, yes, cops.
+From there, buyers ship weapons up the "Iron Pipeline" of Interstate 95 and its connecting highways, to cities such as Chicago, Baltimore, and Washington, D.C.; guns that police forces are desperate to get off their streets; guns that kill gang members, innocent bystanders, and, yes, cops.
 But Trump and Sessions advocate loosening what few restrictions still exist.

 That is not law and order.
 That is lawlessness and disorder.

-In the last days of the Obama administration, we finally began to see a more sensible policy toward illegal drugs: clemency for nonviolent offenders serving long prison terms, a move to end mandatory minimum sentences, a less aggressive stance on enforcing marijuana laws, the abolition of prison privatization on the federal level.
+In the last days of the Obama administration, we finally began to see a more sensible policy toward illegal drugs: clemency for nonviolent offenders serving long prison terms, a move to end mandatory minimum sentences, a less aggressive stance on enforcing marijuana laws and the abolition of prison privatization on the federal level.

 In his endless, thoughtless rush to undo all things Obama, Trump wants to roll all that back, to a failed policy that will only result in more suffering, more expense, and more death.